-Teenagers often don’t pay much attention to their feet, but they can develop foot and ankle issues that cause significant discomfort and interfere with normal activity.
+Teenagers often don’t pay much attention to their feet.
+But foot and ankle pain can cause significant discomfort and interfere with normal activity.
 Foot and ankle pain in teens can be frustrating for both teens and parents.
 When should your teen see a podiatrist?
 We asked Dr. Michael Nirenberg, DPM, with the Friendly Foot Care Clinic in Crown Point, Indiana.

-Pediatric foot problems are some of the most common problems we treat.
-In the 12-15 year old age group, teens may develop foot or ankle problems from daily use or from a sports-related injury.
-You may notice your teen limping, or they may tell you something hurts.
-Some common problems that we see in this age group are heel pain, ingrown toenails, ankle sprains and strains from sports, plantar warts, and flat feet.
+Nirenberg: Pediatric foot problems are some of the most common problems we treat.
+In the 12-15 year old age group, many teen, athletes or otherwise, may develop foot or ankle problems from daily use or from a sports-related injury.
+You may notice your teen limping, or they may tell you something hurts, or perhaps their foot or ankle is swollen.
+Common problems are heel pain, ingrown toenails, ankle sprains and strains from sports, plantar warts, and flat feet.

 Teens with Sever’s Disease may still be able to participate in sports if they can stop and rest when the heel begins to hurt.
 Explain to your teen that pain is our body’s way of telling us that something is wrong.
 When it starts to hurt, then they are done for the day.

-Usually ingrown nails are caused by some type of trauma to the toenail, whether it’s from wearing a shoe that’s too tight, having the toe stepped on, or even kicking a ball.
+Nirenberg: Usually ingrown nails are caused by some type of trauma to the toenail—wearing a shoe that’s too tight, having the toe stepped on, or even kicking a ball.
 When I see a 15-year-old with an ingrown nail, it’s often gotten to the point where it is infected because the patient has waited too long to deal with it.
 When the toe gets infected, there may be redness and even pus.
 Ingrown nails can be taken care of with a small procedure in the office; most podiatrists will numb the toe, take out the piece of nail that is ingrown, and treat the root of the nail with medicine to prevent it from growing back.

-Parents should tell their teenagers to pay attention to their bodies and notice if there is something new or different on their body.
+Parents should tell their teenagers to pay attention to their bodies.
+Notice and report if there is something new or different on their body.
 So often I hear from parents, “I didn’t know; they never told me.”